 In September 1959, the vessel was decommissioned and placed in reserve, where it remained until June 1971, when it entered the Suisun Bay Reserve Fleet.
 While there, the Nemasket operated under the designation FB-64 as a fleet utility carrier.
 However, records mention that by June 2006, the vessel had been scrapped completely.

 Asbestos Risks on the USS Nemasket (AOG-10)

 Before the late 1970s, all Navy ships were built with materials embedded with asbestos.
-The mineral was so popular in the construction industry that it was mined in large quantities all across the United States and used intensively whether commercially or by the armed forces as its wide availability made it affordable for the largest part of the manufacturers of the time.
+The mineral was so popular in the construction industry that it was mined in large quantities all across the United States and used intensively, whether commercially or by the armed forces, as its wide availability made it affordable for the largest part of the manufacturers of the time.

-The U.S. Navy took a particular interest in asbestos-containing materials as the natural properties of the mineral increased their durability and also decreased their risk for combustion, as asbestos is fire retardant.
-In wanting to keep those on board as safe as possible, the Navy ordered for asbestos to not only be a part of the infrastructure of the vessel but to also be used as insulation around all the wiring, around the pipping, as well as around valves, pumps and gaskets.
+The U.S. Navy took a particular interest in asbestos-containing materials as the natural properties of the mineral increased their durability and also decreased their risk for combustion, as asbestos is a fire retardant.
+In wanting to keep those on board as safe as possible, the Navy ordered for asbestos to not only be a part of the infrastructure of the vessel but to also be used as insulation around all the wiring, around the pipping, as well as around valves, pumps, and gaskets.

-It is estimated that hundreds of tools and pieces of equipment on board contained the mineral in some percentage and while it did not pose any threats while it was kept intact, once the asbestos was disturbed in some way, most commonly during maintenance or repair work, it became airborne and it was easy for personnel to inhale it.
+It is estimated that hundreds of tools and pieces of equipment on board contained the mineral in some percentage, and while it did not pose any threats while it was kept intact, once the asbestos was disturbed in some way, most commonly during maintenance or repair work, it became airborne and it was easy for personnel to inhale it.